lyphtec/express-foundation-template/README.md

 ## Overview

 This is a starter / skeleton / boilerplate template for a Foundation site running on top of Express as the backend server technology.
-The template is based on the [portfolio theme](http://foundation.zurb.com/templates/portfolio-theme.html) as demonstrated on Foundation's [HTML Templates](http://foundation.zurb.com/templates.html) page.
+The initial demo layout is based on the [portfolio theme](http://foundation.zurb.com/templates/portfolio-theme.html) as demonstrated on Foundation's [HTML Templates](http://foundation.zurb.com/templates.html) page.

 It allows you to quickly setup a starting Foundation based site with reasonable defaults as well as typical server-side configurations when building Express-based sites.

+Sample site running on [Azure Websites](http://azure.microsoft.com/en-us/services/websites/) - [http://express-foundation-template.azurewebsites.net](http://express-foundation-template.azurewebsites.net)

 ## Requirements